 Should You Cut a Tri-Tip Cooked or Uncooked

-We recommend you to cut your tri-tip after you cook it.
-We suggest broiling or grilling your tri tip with salt, pepper and fresh garlic.
+We recommend you to cut it after you cook it.
+We suggest broiling or grilling yours with salt, pepper and fresh garlic.

-As most of lean cut steaks, the tri tip is best cooked to medium-rare (130 to 135 F degrees).
-However, have in mind that the tri tip tapered shape means that its tails will be more done and the thicker center, which will be pinkish-red.
+As recommended for most of lean cut steaks, the tri tip is best cooked to medium-rare (130 to 135 F degrees).
+However, have in mind that the triangular tapered shape means that its tails will be more done and the thicker center, which will be pinkish-red.

 After you finish your desired cooking process and this piece of meat is at the recommended temperature, cover it and let it rest for 15 minutes.

 You need this rest period to allow the juices to settle and stop flowing.
 If you skip this step and directly cut your steak, your cut will open the meat, and the juices will race out, and you could end up with a dry steak.

 After your steak has rested for about 15 minutes, it is time to cut it.
 Place it on a cutting board with a gully or trough to catch the juices as you cut it.

 Why should you properly cut it?
 Well, if you don't cut it as it should, it can be chewy and it will not taste good.